Do current observations support transient acceleration of our universe?: Observational data, methodology and constraints on the cosmographic parameters

 \section{Observational data, methodology and constraints on the cosmographic parameters}

-The plan of this section is to describe the observational datasets that we use to constrain the cosmographic parameters.
+In this section we describe the observational datasets that we use to constrain the cosmographic parameters.
 We use only the geometric datasets in this work since the datasets dependent on some fiducial cosmological model may bias the constraints.
 We start with the following datasets:

 \begin{itemize}